R&D Pipeline

 CAM4072 is a weekly formulation of the MC-4 agonist setmelanotide, developed by Camurus’ partner Rhythm Pharmaceuticals for the treatment of a range of rare genetic disorders of obesity.
 The product candidate is based on Camurus' proprietary FluidCrystal® injection depot technology and intended for weekly self-administration and is designed to improve compliance and adherence.

 Rhythm has started a pivotal study program for CAM4072.
-A Phase 3 randomized, double-blind switch study is ongoing, expected to enroll 30 patients who were previously enrolled in Rhythm’s long-term, open-label daily setmelanotide extension trial.
+Patient recruitment has been completed in a Phase 3 randomized, double-blind switch study, enrolling 30 patients who were previously enrolled in Rhythm’s long-term, open-label daily setmelanotide extension trial.
 In addition Rhythm is in the process of starting a second Phase 3 de novo study evaluating weekly depot of setmelanotide in patients with Bardet-Biedl Syndrome (BBS) who have not previously received treatment.

 CAM2032